danielwidhiarto/Drax-Bot/README.md

 # DraxBot

-Welcome to DraxBot, a Discord bot tailored for your personal server, packed with unique features and functionality.
+Welcome to DraxBot, a Discord bot tailored for your server, packed with unique features and functionality.
 DraxBot is based on JavaScript and designed with an emphasis on the Indonesian language.

 ## Features

-- Play music: DraxBot allows you to play your favourite tunes directly on your Discord server.
+- **Play music**: DraxBot allows you to play your favorite tunes directly on your Discord server.
 Just sit back, relax and enjoy the music!

-- Indonesian language support: DraxBot is built with Indonesian language support, providing a seamless experience for users who prefer to communicate in Bahasa Indonesia.
+- **Indonesian language support**: DraxBot is built with Indonesian language support, providing a seamless experience for users who prefer to communicate in Bahasa Indonesia.

-- User-friendly interface: DraxBot comes with an intuitive and user-friendly interface, making it easy for both beginners and experienced users to navigate and enjoy its features.
+- **User-friendly interface**: DraxBot comes with an intuitive and user-friendly interface, making it easy for both beginners and experienced users to navigate and enjoy its features.

 ## Getting Started